 Deposition.
 An ASTeX plasma-enhanced chemical vapor deposition system allows film growth of specialized materials.
 A specialized Parylene deposition system deposits type C and N polymer onto a variety of substrates.

-The BNC has five biosafety level 2 (BSL-2) laboratories, one containing two smaller tissue-culture rooms for processes involving pathogenic work and one for BioMEMS research.
+A separate BSL-2 laboratory is dedicated to bacterial culture work.
 The biocleanroom also houses a small BSL2 cell culture room for work requiring live cells in a pharmaceutical-grade environment.
 These specialized laboratories allow for the safe handling of pathogenic biological materials used in the development of devices and delivery methods.